Nuitka/Nuitka/Developer_Manual.rst

 - The only more specific use of type is "compile time constant", which can be used to predict some operations, conditions, etc.

 - Every operation is expected to have ``PyObject *`` as result, if it is not a constant, then we know nothing about it.
+For some interfaces, e.g. iteration, there are initial attempts at abstracting it.

 The limitation to only ``PyObject *`` will go away.